 "Building that relationship with you and going to Mexico has been everything to me, one of the greatest experiences of my life.
 Learning the history of Mexico, and the food, and the friendships that were built along the way.
 A friend introduced us and I’m so grateful for that moment because we've grown together, you are a huge part of this restaurant."
-Kevin Taylor, Executive Chef, ATX Cocina
+Kevin Taylor, Executive Chef/Owner, ATX Cocina

 "My favorite part of our trip to Mexico City was the day we spent with Claudia and Verónica exploring Xochimilco.
 Driving into the borough is like traveling back in time as the streets get narrower and the seams of Lake Xochimilco begin to show through, in an intricate pattern of canals and floating farms.
 Our system of transportation changed to boat, and we were ferried into a world of farms growing flowers, trees, vegetables and even an animal preserve (my daughter’s favorite part).
 The farms are built as they were hundreds of years ago.
 Hours later we wandered through the market, tasting the produce we had seen on the farms; greens, fresh queso and peppers, the richest elote I’ve ever tried."

 "I am here to tell you the tale of hanging out with Claudia Alarcon, a local food writer with a tremendous amount of energy, life, and knowledge of the local Tex-Mex and Interior Mex food scene.
 Claudia has the knowledge of the Austin food scene that only someone who has lived here for 28 years could possess.
 She grew up in Mexico City, moved to Austin at 18, and has an innate ease when discussing all things related to Mexican cuisine.
 I asked if she would take me on a taco tour of Austin.
 Thankfully for me, she said yes.
 Her passion for her City and its cuisine is absolutely infectious."
 Theo Peck of The Food Experiment